oahidalgo/node-farm/README.md

 - Intuitive and appealing user interface.
 - Display of products with details such as origin, nutrients, quantity, and price.
-- Functionality to add products to the shopping cart.
-- Order processing and checkout.

 ## Technologies Used